Train a custom model with your dataset using SmartML

 Start training computer vision models right from Plainsight using your labeled datasets.
 With our SmartML model training backend, you can easily begin a training run with a click of your mouse, no coding required.

-To begin, you will need a pinned version of your dataset.
+To begin, you will need a locked version of your dataset.
 See Versioning for more information.

-After you've created and pinned a dataset version, you'll be able to train a model using your labeled data.
+After you've created and locked a dataset version, you'll be able to train a model using your labeled data.

 Go to "Models" in the side nav

 Click "Add Model" at the top right, or select an existing model and click "New Version"

 If this is a new model, enter a name for your model.

 Select the desired model options for your training run: